itskalvik/docker-sgp-tools/robot-docker/README.md

 - Currently, only the [BlueRobotics Ping Sonar](https://bluerobotics.com/store/sonars/echosounders/ping-sonar-r2-rp/) sensor data is supported.

 - The [BlueRobotics Ping Sonar](https://bluerobotics.com/store/sonars/echosounders/ping-sonar-r2-rp/) must be directly connected to the flight controller.
-Please refer to the instruction [here](https://ardupilot.org/copter/docs/common-bluerobotics-ping.html).
+Please refer to the instructions [here](https://ardupilot.org/copter/docs/common-bluerobotics-ping.html).

 - The extension requires over 4GB of memory/swap.
 Please ensure that the swap size is large enough to accommodate the extension.
 The extension will copy a shell script (```config_swap.sh```) to the ```/home/pi/``` folder on the Raspberry Pi.
 You can use this script to increase the swap size before starting the path planner.